uwla/vue-form-builder/README.md

 # VUE FORM BUILDER

-Vue  Form  Builder  is  a  Vue2  plugin  that  generates  beautiful  forms  from declarative rules.
+`VueFormBuilder` is a Vue plugin that automatically  generates  beautiful  forms from declarative rules.

 1. [Features](#features)
 2. [Demo](#demo)